 - 4. Best time to visit the countryside of Netherlands

 - 5. Is it expensive to visit Netherlands

 - 6. Best Holland countryside tour

 - 7. Where to stay in the countryside of Netherlands

 1. What is the Netherlands countryside like?

-The lowest point from Netherlands is 6.7 meters below sea and the highest point is about one hundred meters above sea level.
+The lowest point from Holland is 6.7 meters below sea and the highest point is about one hundred meters above sea level.